This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The Jade Plant is a succulent used for centuries in Asian cultures.
 Originating in South Africa, It gets its name due to its jade-colored leaves.

-Unlike most plants, they need very little water and thrive with neglect, which is why it’s often used as an ornamental plants indoors or outdoors to bring good luck.
+Unlike most plants, they need very little water and thrive with neglect, so it’s often used as an ornamental plant indoors or outdoors to bring good luck.
 Their leaves are thick and fleshy.

 They have green-gray stems, giving them their signature look.
-The jade plant prefers indirect sunlight but will still thrive under artificial light indoors – don’t forget to water it now and then!
+The jade plant prefers indirect sunlight but will still thrive under artificial light indoors – don’t forget to water it occasionally!
 It does best if you.

 Check the Latest Price On Amazon Here